 Remember that a union must have approved the terms and conditions stipulated in the employment contract before the application is sent to The Directorate of Immigration.

 A foreign employee cannot start working before the residence and work permits have been granted.
 Applying for an exemption from this rule for foreign experts is possible, but it must be approved before they start work.
 If your employee starts working without the necessary permits, they may be asked to leave the country and denied any further permits.

 8. Application period

 It is crucial to renew all work and residence permits on time, applying at least a month before the expiration date of the current one.

 Your potential employee may be uncertain about how much their take-home salary will be since Icelandic contracts state salary amounts before taxes; we have done our best to explain it

 10. Icelandic lessons

-One requirement for those that want to apply for permanent residency and have lived in Iceland legally for four years is that they have taken an Icelandic course.
+One requirement for those who want to apply for permanent residency and have lived in Iceland legally for four years is to take an Icelandic course.
 It is mutually beneficial that they can speak Icelandic.
 Therefore a good idea to offer employees accredited Icelandic lessons that can be found widely.